alan-turing-institute/distinctipy/README.md

 pip3 install distinctipy
 ```

-Alternatively clone this repo and then in its parent directory run:
+Alternatively clone the repo and then in its parent directory run:
 ```bash
 pip3 install -r requirements.txt
 pip3 install .